seshnadathur/Revolver/README.md

 The tracers used will normally be galaxies from a redshift survey, but could also be halos or dark matter particles from a simulation box.

+Two different void-finding routines are provided.
+One is based on ZOBOV (Neyrinck 2008, arXiv:0712.3049, http://skysrv.pha.jhu.edu/~neyrinck/zobov/zobovhelp.html) and uses Voronoi tessellation of the tracer field to estimate the local density, followed by a watershed void-finding step.
+The other is a voxel-based method, which uses a particle-mesh interpolation to estimate the tracer density, and then uses a similar watershed algorithm.

 Input data files can be in FITS format (with data fields as for BOSS/eBOSS), or ASCII- or NPY-formatted data arrays.
 Read the comments in parameters/params.py for more information about the input file formatting.
-For galaxy survey data, the reconstruction requires a file with appropriate randoms.
-Pre-computed FKP weights (and other weight/veto information) are not necessary but should be provided for best performance.

-For galaxy survey data, an optional path to an appropriate survey mask file (in HEALPix FITS format) combining the survey geometry, completeness, missing pixels etc. should be provided for best performance of the void-finding step.
-Masks for the BOSS DR12 public data releases are provided with this code.
+For galaxy survey data, the reconstruction and voxel-based void-finding require a file containing with appropriate randoms for the survey.
+The ZOBOV-based void-finding does not require randoms, but instead requires an appropriate survey mask file (in HEALPix FITS format) combining the survey geometry, completeness, missing pixels etc. Example masks for the BOSS DR12 public data releases are provided with this code.
+If a mask file is not specified, the code will attempt to generate an approximate one, but the acccuracy of results will be compromised.

+For survey data, pre-computed FKP weights (and other galaxy weight/veto information) are not necessary, but should be provided for best performance.

 Requirements:
    - python 2.7 or python 3